-Today the four islands, a total of 42 acres, include about 1,000 active wells producing 46,000 barrels of oil and 9 million cubic feet of natural gas every day.
+The four islands, a total of 42 acres, include about 1,000 active wells producing 46,000 barrels of oil and 9 million cubic feet of natural gas every day.

 To counter subsidence, five 1,750-horsepower motors on White Island drive water injection pumps to offset extracted petroleum, sustain reservoir pressures, and extend oil recovery.
 The challenge was once described as “a massive Rubik’s Cube of oil pockets, fault blocks, fluid pressures and piping systems.”

 The California Resources Corporation operates the offshore part on the islands of the Wilmington field, the fourth-largest U.S. oilfield, according to the Los Angeles Association of Professional Landmen, whose members toured the facilities in November 2017.

-“Most interestingly, the islands were designed to blend in with the surrounding coastal environment,” explains LAAPL Education Chair Blake W.E.
+“Most interestingly, the islands were designed to blend in with the surrounding coastal environment,” explained LAAPL Education Chair Blake W.E.
 Barton of Signal Hill Petroleum.

-“The drilling rigs and other above-ground equipment are camouflaged and sound-proofed with faux skyscraper skins and waterfalls.”
-Most people do not realize the islands are petroleum production facilities.
-From the nearby shore, the man-made islands appear to be occupied by upscale condos and lush vegetation.
-Much of the design came courtesy of Joseph Linesch, a pioneering designer who helped design landscaping at Disneyland.
+Most people simply do not realize the islands are petroleum production facilities.
+From the shore, the man-made islands appear occupied by upscale condos and lush vegetation.
+Many of the creative disguises came courtesy of Joseph Linesch, a pioneering designer who helped landscape Disneyland.

 The THUMS aesthetic integration of 175-foot derricks and production structures has been described by the Los Angeles Times as, “part Disney, part Jetsons, part Swiss Family Robinson.”

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
-Support this AOGHS.org energy education website with a donation today.
-For membership information, contact firstname.lastname@example.org. © 2018 Bruce A. Wells.
+Become an AOGHS annual supporting member and help maintain this energy education website and expand historical research.
+For more information, contact email@example.com.
+Copyright © 2023 Bruce A. Wells.
+All rights reserved.